Dead Rider

-Dead Rider, formerly known as D. Rider, is an American experimental rock band from Chicago, Illinois, United States.
-It was created by former U.S. Maple guitarist Todd Rittman, including Rittman as guitar and lead vocalist, Andrea Faught on trumpet and keyboard, Thymme Jones on keyboard, and Matt Espy on drums.
+Dead Rider, formerly known as D. Rider, is an American experimental rock band from Chicago, Illinois.
+It was created by former U.S. Maple guitarist Todd Rittmann, including Rittmann as guitar and lead vocalist, Andrea Faught on trumpet and keyboard, Thymme Jones on keyboard, and Matt Espy on drums.

 History

 Dead Rider formed in 2009.
 Their third album, Chills on Glass, was released by independent record label Drag City in 2014.
-It premiered on the website for High Times magazine.
+It premiered on the website of High Times magazine.